-Empirical findings following the Miranda decision indicated that compliance with its rules had a major adverse effect on the willingness of suspects to provide information to the police.
+Empirical findings following the Miranda decision indicated that compliance with its rules had a major adverse effect on the willingness of suspects to respond to police questioning.
 For example, District Attorney (now Senator) Arlen Specter reported that an estimated 90% of arrested persons made statements to the police in Philadelphia prior to Miranda and Escobedo v.
 Illinois, but that after Miranda only 41% did so.
-A study in Pittsburgh indicated that Miranda had roughly cut in half the number of suspected killers and robbers who confessed - a reduction from about 60% before Miranda to about 30% afterward.
+A study in Pittsburgh indicated that Miranda had roughly cut in half the number of suspected killers and robbers who confessed to the police -- a reduction from about 60% before Miranda to about 30% afterward.
+District Attorney Frank Hogan reported that 49% of the non-homicide felony cases in New York County that reached the grand jury stage involved admissions of guilt in the six month period preceding Miranda, but only 15% involved such admissions in the six months following Miranda.